 - .
 This policy is one of a series in the school's integrated safeguarding portfolio and should be read in conjunction with the policies as listed below:

-- Behaviour Policy
+- Behaviour Management, linked to the Use of Physical Intervention

-- Positive Handling and Physical Intervention Policy
+- Searching, screening and confiscation

-- Online Safety & Acceptable Use Policy
+- Online Safety and Social Media

-- Anti-Bullying Policy
+- o Anti-Bullying

-- Data Protection Policy
+- o Data Protection and Information Sharing

+- o Image Use

-- Sex & Relationship Policy
+- Sex & Relationship Education

+- Personal and Intimate Care

-- Health and Safety Policy
+- o Health and Safety

-- Attendance Policy
+- o Attendance

 - Risk Assessments (e.g. school trips, use of technology)

-- o First Aid Policy
+- First Aid and Accidents

 - o Managing Allegations Against Staff

-- Code of conduct Policy
+- Staff Behaviour Policy (including Acceptable Use of Technology)

-- Safer Recruitment Policy - Whistleblowing Policy
+- Safer Recruitment

+- Whistleblowing